As an Amazon Associate we earn from qualifying purchases.

 What’s the Challenge of Wearing Demi Bras?

-The biggest issue with a demi bra is spillage because it has less coverage for the top and size breasts.
-If you are size C and above and want to wear a standard top with a higher neckline, a demi bra may create a double-boob as the bust spills over the top.
+The biggest issue with a demi bra is spillage because it has less coverage for the top and side of the breasts.
+If you are size C and above and want to wear a standard top with a higher neckline, a demi cup bra may create a double-boob as the bust spills over the top.

 Still, large-breasted women can rock demi bras as long the cups fit well, and you wear them under the ideal clothing.
 Unlike push-up bras that squeeze the breasts, a demi bra subtly lifts the breast tissues, making it more comfortable when wearing a bra for longer periods.